JoachimCoenen/BigInt/README.md

 Dividing by a 32-bit integer is 1.26 times faster than dividing by a 64-bit one (`myBigInt / 7` is faster than `myBigInt / 7ull`).

 #### Modulo (%, %=, mod)
-calculates the reminder of dividing `a` by `b`.
+Calculates the reminder of dividing `a` by `b`.
 The modulo assignment operation is *never* performed in-place.
 Dividing by a 32-bit integer is 1.26 times faster than dividing by a 64-bit one (`myBigInt % 7` is faster than `myBigInt % 7ull`).

 #### divmod(a, b)